-Six years on from the earthquake that claimed so many lives and some 80 per cent of the CBD, a vibrant new Christchurch has emerged.
+A vibrant new Christchurch has emerged following the devastating 2011 earthquake that claimed so many lives and some 80 per cent of the CBD.

-Christchurch is an integral highlight of any visit to New Zealand’s South Island, and a great spot to base yourself to see some of the island’s most spectacular natural landscapes.
+Gleaming retail outlets, sophisticated accommodation options, and fabulous restaurants and cafes are all part of the reconstructed urban landscape.
+However, you’ll also find plenty of links with the city’s best loved traditions.
+Christchurch remains an integral part of any visit to New Zealand’s South Island, and is a great spot to base yourself to see some of the region’s most spectacular natural landscapes.

 Enjoy this Christchurch travel guide.